 We have utilized our Quantitative and Engineered Elimination of Neosubstrates, or QuEEN, platform to design novel MGDs focused on delivering therapies to targets that have been considered undruggable or inadequately drugged in well-characterized biological pathways across clinical indications in oncology and non-oncology, including immunology, inflammation, neurological and genetic diseases.
-Our lead program is a series of selective and orally bioavailable GSPT1-directed MGD molecules, one of which we plan to evaluate in molecularly-defined subsets of Myc-driven cancers.
-We expect to select a development candidate in the second half of 2021, and submit an Investigational New Drug application, or IND, with the U.S. Food and Drug Administration, or the FDA, in the first half of 2022.
+Our lead program is a series of potent, selective and orally bioavailable GSPT1-directed MGD molecules, one of which we plan to evaluate in molecularly-defined subsets of Myc-driven cancers.
+We expect to select a development candidate in , and submit an Investigational New Drug application, or IND, with the U.S. Food and Drug Administration, or the FDA, in .
 Beyond our lead program, we have a number of discovery programs in our pipeline and intend to nominate at least two for lead optimization in 2021.